lmrodriguezr/nonpareil/docs/redundancy.rst

    -N         Treat Ns as mismatches.
 By default, Ns (unknown nucleotides) match any nucleotide (even another N).
    -S <num>   Similarity threshold to group two reads together.
 Reducing this option will increase sensitivity while
               increasing running time.
 This is uppercase S.
-   -x <num>   Probability of taking a sequence into account as query for the construction of the curve.
+   -k <int>   kmer size.
+You can increase kmer size to increase sensitivity.
+By default: 24 -x <num>   Probability of taking a sequence into account as query for the construction of the curve.
 Higher values
               reduce accuracy but increase speed.
 This is lower case x.
 If set, overides -X.